-School Climate: The value of the School Climate indicator (SC^{sch}), of the Teacher Perceptions of Instructional Focus factor (IF^T), the Teacher Perceptions of Working Conditions factor (WC^T), the Teacher Perceptions of Safety factor (S^T), the Student Perceptions of Social-Physical Environment factor (SPE^S), and the Student Perceptions of Safety factor (S^S) reported for the district (or for the state) shall be calculated in the same manner as it is for schools but shall be based upon the factor scores of all students and teachers in the district (or state).
-District School Climate metrics shall be reported separately by school type (i.e., separately for Elementary, Middle, and High Schools) both in aggregate as well as disaggregated for students from major racial and ethnic groups, economically disadvantaged students (as compared to students who are not economically disadvantaged), children with disabilities (as compared to children without disabilities), and MLs.
+School Climate: The value of the School Climate indicator ( $SC^{sch}$ ), of the Teacher Perceptions of Instructional Focus factor ( $IF^T$ ), the Teacher Perceptions of Working Conditions factor ( $WC^T$ ), the Teacher Perceptions of Safety factor ( $S^T$ ), the Student Perceptions of Social-Physical Environment factor ( $SPE^S$ ), and the Student Perceptions of Safety factor ( $S^S$ ) reported for the district (or for the state) shall be calculated in the same manner as it is for schools but shall be based upon the factor scores of all students and teachers in the district (or state).
+District School Climate metrics shall be reported separately by school type (i.e., separately for Elementary, Middle, and High Schools) both in aggregate as well as disaggregated for students from major racial and ethnic groups, economically disadvantaged students (as compared to children without disabilities), and MLs.